Factbox: Winners and losers in Trump's trade war with China

 The chipmaker last month cut its revenue forecast for 2019, citing a slowdown in demand from China.

-Fiat Chrysler Automobiles NV forecast higher commodities costs, driven by tariffs, would cost 750 million euros for the year.
+FCA forecast higher commodities costs, driven by tariffs, would cost 750 million euros for the year.

-General Motors Co projected $1 billion extra costs this year for tariffs and raw materials.
+GM projected $1 billion extra costs this year for tariffs and raw materials.
 Steel and aluminum prices have eased, but prices for other commodities such as palladium have risen, it said.

-Ford Motor Co Ford said that in 2018 it incurred “headwinds” of about $750 million in tariff-related effects.
+Ford said that in 2018 it incurred “headwinds” of about $750 million in tariff-related effects.
 Lower sales volume and increased commodity costs including tariff-related effects added $500 million to first-quarter costs over the prior year.

 Harley-Davidson